 Ease of use for organizers

-Dryfta features a clean, intuitive interface that allows university teams to quickly access the main event functions like registration, agenda building, and abstract submissions.
+Dryfta features a clean, intuitive interface that lets university teams quickly access key event functions, including registration, agenda building, and abstract submissions.

 Cvent offers a wide feature set, but its depth creates a steep learning curve.
 Teams often need training before they use the system at full speed.